 In the winter of 1997 three high school buddies, Shane Ziegler, Jose Hernandez, and Max Sparwasser, were roasting oysters over a cedar fire on Capers Island when the three of them came up with the idea of forming Barrier Island Eco Tours.
 The 23 year olds had spent much of their youth boating the tidal creeks of the Charleston area fishing, shrimping, crabbing, and exploring the undeveloped barrier islands.
 They felt that visitors to Charleston were missing out on the best part of the lowcountry, its undeveloped barrier islands and back creek salt marshes.
 They wanted to expose people to Capers Island and its surrounding salt marsh ecosystem, but in an informative way so guests left with a greater respect and appreciation of this remarkably unspoiled place.

 In the summer of 1997, after receiving permission from the SCDNR to take visitors to Capers Island, Hernandez and Ziegler began business taking educational nature tours to Capers on a 6 passenger boat.
 In 1998 they bought the Callinectes, a Coast Guard Certified 40 passenger tour boat.
-Two years later they added a 23 ft. fishing boat for inshore fishing charters.
-Two years after that, a 16 passenger skiff outfitted for smaller customized eco-tours, kayaking, and fishing excursions was added to the fleet.
-The Barrier Island EcoTour excursion boats now include two 49 and a 19 passenger pontoon boats ( Caretta, Delphinus, and Sayana), the 16 passenger Carolina Skiff (Marsh Mama), and the 6 passenger bay boat (Cut Mullet).
+The Barrier Island EcoTour excursion boats now include two 49 passenger pontoon boats (a 16 passenger Carolina Skiff , and the 6 passenger bay boat.

 Barrier Island EcoTours is now owned and managed by Shane and his wife Morgan.
 The business is supported by an incredible staff of naturalists and captains in which many have been employed for near 10 years or more.
 If you call, most likely you will be greeted by Ben Edwards who has been involved in the business since 2002.

 Shane is originally from Atlanta and spent his summers vacationing with his family on the Isle of Palms.
 Pulling seine nets in the tidal creeks, crabbing, and fishing with his family while they were on vacation sparked his deep interest for marine biology.
-Shane and his family moved to the Isle of Palms the summer before his freshman year at Wando High School.
 During his high school years on Isle of Palms, Shane spent the majority of his free time exploring the salt marsh, fishing, crabbing, shrimping, and roasting oysters with his friends on small hammock islands.
 Julie Cliff, his Marine Biology teacher at Wando, further inspired his passion in the marine world.

-During his summer internship in 1995 while attending Clemson University, he worked in four different South Carolina State Parks including Hunting Island State Park.
-At Hunting Island he realized the naturalist position was exactly what he wanted to pursue as a career.
-After graduating Clemson with a Bachelor of Science degree in Resource Management, Shane began his career as a naturalist at Hunting Island as an assistant to Mike Walker, head naturalist at the park.
+After graduating Clemson with a Bachelor of Science degree in Resource Management, Shane began his career as an educator at Hunting Island State Park.
 Shane enjoyed working at Hunting Island for two years performing sea turtle research and barrier island and salt marsh ecology programs for visitors and school groups.
 At the end of 1997 he left Hunting Island to pursue his own business, Barrier Island Eco Tours, with Jose Hernandez.

 Shane now operates Barrier Island Eco Tours with his wife Morgan.
-They are able to run a small business and still find free time of their own for fishing, island exploring, or just relaxing on the house boat together with their dog Emma.
+They are able to run a small business and still find free time of their own for fishing, island exploring, or hanging out on the house boat with their 3 kids.

 Morgan grew up in Columbia, SC and visited the Carolina coast every year with her parents and grandparents.
 As a child and young adult, she was fascinated with the sea and the animals that lived in it.
 She loved swimming in the ocean and hunting for sharks teeth and shells with her Grandmother on the beach.
 Her passion for the marine world, and spending time in nature grew with her.